 It’s healthy to question ourselves too.
 I have had spiritual experiences and spiritual downloads from Spirit in my past and I have reported those experiences to others, but at the same time, warned others that my interpretation may be off the mark to the actual information given.
 Just because I receive personal information from Spirit, does NOT automatically mean it is gospel.
 I might only see or hear what I need, not what may actually may be true or even true universally.
 So long as we are not fully healed, so long as we’re not completely disidentified with the ego/personality and so long as we are in our human vessel, even near death experiences may be misinterpreted quite subjectively.
 We need to share any information we remember or hear, responsibility.

-My advice to those who go to either psychics or mediums or others in like fields, don’t ever get too relaxed.
+My advice to those who go to either psychics or mediums or others in like fields, don’t ever use their authority to drop your God-given critical thinking skills.
 Stay on your toes.
 Discern.
 Discern.
 Discern.
 All healers are human just like YOU.
 Being a healer does not automatically mean spiritual advancement or “enlightenment”.
 For all we know, YOU might be more of an advanced soul than them.
 Question the healer or take in only what TRULY resonates with your soul.
 All told, they really are trying to help and most of them probably do really care and I am sure many of you will probably get the help you want, but at the same time, you need to be awake and not hang on to every word.
 Sit with the information and see if it makes intuitive sense to YOU regardless of whether you like or dislike what you hear.
 Ask questions.
 Get clarification.
 Bring your inner wisdom along for the ride.
 Be your OWN authority.